 What is the role of the intestine?

-The intestine is an organ that naturally has pores in its walls , which allow essential nutrients from the food bolus to pass through them, and throughout the rest of the body.
-It also represents a natural barrier against all harmful substances that can travel through our digestive tract, particularly through the food bolus, thus preventing them from passing through the rest of the body.
-A healthy intestine is therefore naturally permeable, but as in many cases: when it is too much, it is harmful.
+The intestine is an organ with naturally occurring pores in its walls , which allow essential nutrients from the food bolus to pass through them and into the rest of the body.
+It also represents a natural barrier against all harmful substances that can travel through our digestive tract, particularly through the food bolus, thus preventing them from passing into the rest of the body.
+A healthy intestine is therefore naturally permeable, but as in many cases: when it's too permeable, it's harmful.

-Indeed, a healthy intestine allows particles smaller than 4 Å in radius to pass through, but if the permeability of the intestine increases, particles up to 10-15 Å in radius can pass through even though they are not supposed to. do (Å being the unit of measurement of the size of these particles).
-A lasting increase in intestinal permeability will therefore have harmful effects: researchers agree that intestinal porosity, also called intestinal hyperpermeability , is a trigger for many chronic diseases, metabolic disorders and systemic diseases.
+Indeed, a healthy intestine allows particles smaller than 4 Å in radius to pass through, but if the permeability of the intestine increases, particles up to 10-15 Å in radius can pass through when they are not supposed to (Å being the unit of measurement for the size of these particles).
+A sustained increase in intestinal permeability will therefore have harmful effects: researchers agree that intestinal porosity, also called intestinal hyperpermeability , is a trigger for many chronic diseases, metabolic disorders and systemic diseases.

-The causes of intestinal porosity are numerous; many mechanisms could come into play.
-Among them: alcohol, stress , bacterial infection, undernutrition/malnutrition, biliary obstruction, immune deficiency, certain treatments such as prolonged use of non-inflammatory anti-inflammatory drugs. -steroid, gluten consumption despite diagnosed celiac disease, nutritional deficiencies...
+There are many causes of leaky gut ; many mechanisms could be involved.
+These include alcohol, stress , bacterial infection, undernutrition/malnutrition, biliary obstruction, immune deficiency, certain treatments such as prolonged use of non-steroidal anti-inflammatory drugs, gluten consumption despite diagnosed celiac disease, nutritional deficiencies, etc.

 What are the symptoms of leaky gut?

-We do not feel intestinal porosity .
-It is therefore difficult to think about this when you experience the symptoms, because they can also be linked to other illnesses.
-However, here is a non-exhaustive list of certain symptoms that have been identified with intestinal porosity :
+Leaky gut is not something you can feel .
+It is therefore difficult to think about it when you experience symptoms, as these can also be linked to other diseases.
+However, here is a non-exhaustive list of some symptoms that have been identified with leaking gut :

-- Intestinal disorders: chronic diarrhea and constipation , gas , bloating
+- Intestinal problems: chronic diarrhea and constipation , gas , bloating

 - Weakened immunity